vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/get-started/setup-validator.md

 ## Associate tokens to your Vega key
 Before you announce your node, you will need to have <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" hideName={true} formatter="governanceToken" suffix="tokens"/> Vega associated to your Vega key to self-stake (below).

-Use the [Sepolia VEGA contract address on the governance dApp ↗](https://validator-testnet.governance.vega.xyz/) to call the contract and faucet tokens to your Ethereum key.

 The tokens that you want to use for self-staking must be available on an Ethereum wallet, and then associated to the same Vega public key you used to set up the node.

 You can do this by [importing the Vega Wallet](../../tools/vega-wallet/cli-wallet/latest/guides/restore-wallet) you created for your node wallet, onto your local computer using the Vega Wallet recovery phrase.

-Once you have tokens, connect your Ethereum wallet and your Vega Wallet, and associate the tokens to your Vega public key using the [governance dApp ↗](https://validator-testnet.governance.vega.xyz/staking/).
+Once you have tokens, connect your Ethereum wallet and your Vega Wallet, and associate the tokens to your Vega public key using the [governance dApp ↗](https://governance.vega.xyz/staking/).
 Below, you'll self-nominate (self-stake) to your node.

 The association will need to be confirmed by both the Ethereum and Vega blockchains, and may take some time.

 ## Announce node on-chain
 Use your Ethereum key to announce your node to the network.

-You'll need to know the [current epoch ↗](https://validator-testnet.governance.vega.xyz/staking), and have the following data to hand: the URL for your validator website, and URL for the avatar that will show up on the governance dApp next to your node name.
+You'll need to know the [current epoch ↗](https://governance.vega.xyz/staking), and have the following data to hand: the URL for your validator website, and URL for the avatar that will show up on the governance dApp next to your node name.

 ```shell
 vega announce_node --home="YOUR_VEGA_HOME_PATH" --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH" --submitter-address="YOUR_ETHEREUM_KEY"
 ```

 ## Nominate your node
-To move on to self-staking, wait until you see your node on the validator list by querying the API or checking the [governance dApp ↗](https://validator-testnet.governance.vega.xyz/staking/).
+To move on to self-staking, wait until you see your node on the validator list by querying the API or checking the [governance dApp ↗](https://governance.vega.xyz/staking/).

-Then, associate your tokens and nominate your node using the [governance dApp ↗](https://validator-testnet.governance.vega.xyz/staking/) or by interacting directly with the smart contract.
+Then, associate your tokens and nominate your node using the [governance dApp ↗](https://governance.vega.xyz/staking/) or by interacting directly with the smart contract.

 ## Submit signature bundle
 In the epoch after you announced your node, and once your pending validator has seen transactions and sent heartbeats, your node will be added to a signature bundle built by the network: proof from the network that your node can be added to the multisigControl signers.

-Use the [add signer tool ↗](https://validator-testnet.tools.vega.xyz/) to submit the signature bundle.
-You'll need your node ID, which you can find on the latest epoch's [validator list](https://api-validators-testnet.vega.rocks/api/v2/epoch).
+Use the [add signer tool ↗](https://tools.vega.xyz/) to submit the signature bundle.
+You'll need your node ID, which you can find on the latest epoch's validator list `/api/v2/epoch`.

 Once the signature bundle is accepted, your node will be able to emit signatures to control withdrawals from the bridge.